lorashen/Auto-SLURP/README.md

-# Auto-SLURP
+# Auto-SLURP: A Benchmark Dataset for Evaluating Multi-Agent Frameworks in Smart Personal Assistant

-A Benchmark Dataset for Evaluating Multi-Agent Frameworks in Smart Personal Assistant
+Official repository for the paper Auto-SLURP: A Benchmark Dataset for Evaluating Multi-Agent Frameworks in Smart Personal Assistant

 ## 1. start simulated servers
 ```
 cd server